 In summary, Antarctic sea ice has experienced both increases and decreases in SIA over 1979–2019, and substantively lower levels since 2016, with only minor differences between decadal means of SIA for the first (for February 2.04 million km2, for September 15.39 million km2) and last decades (for February 2.17 million km2, for September 15.75 million km2) of satellite observations (high confidence).
 There remains low confidence in all aspects of Antarctic sea ice prior to the satellite era owing to a paucity of records that are highly regional in nature and often seemingly contradictory.

-Terrestrial snow cover
+Terrestrial Snow Cover

-AR5 concluded that snow cover extent (SCE) had decreased in the NH, especially in spring (very high confidence).
-For 1967–2012, the largest change was in June and March-April SCE very likely declined.
+The AR5 concluded that snow cover extent (SCE) had decreased in the Northern Hemisphere (NH), especially in spring (very high confidence).
+For 1967–2012, the largest change was in June and March–April SCE very likely declined.
 No trends were identified for the SH due to limited records and large variability.
-SROCC concluded with high confidence that Arctic June SCE declined between 1967 and 2018 and in nearly all mountain regions, snow cover declined in recent decades.
+The SROCC concluded with high confidence that Arctic June SCE declined between 1967 and 2018 and in nearly all mountain regions, snow cover declined in recent decades.